HOW CAN ONE FIND A MEDICAL INTERPRETER? HOW MUCH DOES IT COST?

 ○Foreigners enrolled in the Korean National Health Insurance system will always be charged as the same rate as Korean citizens.

 ○Next, we would like to introduce you to ‘non-deductible’ treatments.
 By the medical laws, each medical institution is obliged to present the list of ‘non-deductible’ treatments on brochures or websites and it is prohibited for them to overcharge for the treatments.

 ○Such obligation duty for notification and regulations for overcharges also are applied only to the members covered by the national health insurance and hence, they are not obliged to notify foreigners that are not a joint member of the national health insurance.

 ○ Therefore, the cost for treatments for non-registered foreigners can be set by each medical institutions and it is not subject to be pre-notified by any lists, booklets, or bills

 I am planning to leave Korea in 2 weeks after getting a Botox treatment from a dermatology clinic in Gangnam.
 How can I get VAT refund?

 Before you get the Botox treatment, check whether the VAT refund is available at the medical institution.
-Visit your medical institution with your passport on the day of treatment, and request the issue of medical service confirmation (refund slip) from the medical institution after payment.
-The staff will guide you the process.
+Bring your passport to the medical center on the day of the procedure.
+When you pay, request that they issue a ‘Medical Service Confirmation (Refund Slip).
+The staff will explain the refund process.

-If the total amount of payment including VAT is less than 2 million won, you can also get the refund at the city center refund counter.
-However, please make sure that you check with the medical staff first, as there may be a difference in the availability of refund for each medical institution.
+If the total amount of payment including VAT is less than 2 million won, you may also apply for the refund at the city center refund center.
+However, be sure to check with the medical staff first as there may be differences for refund availability between medical institutions.